yegor256/blog/_drafts/methods.md

 our experimental programming language, we made an attempt to re-define OOP and its objects.
 There are two types of _things_ in EO: atoms and objects.
 Atom is a lowest level language primitive, which can't be expressed by other atoms.
-For example, an object that represents an arithmetic addition of other two objects, is an atom:
+For example, an arithmetic addition of other two objects is an atom (stay with me, this is EO syntax, you will get used to it):

 {% highlight text %}
 add 5 y > x
 {% endhighlight %}

-In a more traditional Java-like infix notation this code would look like this:
+In a more traditional Java-like [infix notation](https://en.wikipedia.org/wiki/Infix_notation) this code would look like this:

 {% highlight text %}